cbrunet/python-poppler/docs/usage.rst

 The :attr:`.Page.label` property gives you the page name; its usually the displayed page number.
 :meth:`.Page.page_rect` allows you to query the page about its size.

-Page transitions are mainly used for presentation softwares.
+Page transitions are mainly used for presentation software.
 :meth:`.Page.transition` gives you information about the kind of page transition, and :attr:`.Page.duration` gives you the duration of the transition.